-If high-grade PIN is found on a biopsy, there is about a 20% to 30% chance that cancer may already be present somewhere else in the prostate gland.
+If high-grade PIN is found on a biopsy, there is about a 20% chance that cancer may already be present somewhere else in the prostate gland.
 This is why doctors often watch men with high-grade PIN carefully and may advise a repeat prostate biopsy, especially if the original biopsy did not take samples from all parts of the prostate.

 Atypical small acinar proliferation (ASAP): This is sometimes just called atypia.
 In ASAP, the cells look like they might be cancerous when viewed under the microscope, but there are too few of them to be sure.
 If ASAP is found, there’s a high chance that cancer is also present in the prostate, which is why many doctors recommend getting a repeat biopsy within a few months.

 Proliferative inflammatory atrophy (PIA): In PIA, the prostate cells look smaller than normal, and there are signs of inflammation in the area.
 PIA is not cancer, but researchers believe that PIA may sometimes lead to high-grade PIN or to prostate cancer directly.

 For more information about how prostate biopsy results are reported, see the Prostate Pathology section of our website.

 Imaging tests to look for prostate cancer spread

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.